-Pendekanti Public School
+Pendekanti E.M.
+High School

-It is an English Medium, Co-educational, Day-cum-Residential School, Recognized by Government of Andhra Pradesh, with classes from Kindergarten to 7th class.
+It is an English Medium, Co-educational, Day-cum-Residential School, Recognized by Government of Andhra Pradesh, with classes from Nursery to 10th class.
 The School was established with the primary objective of providing access to good education in terms of quality to children in this socio-economically backward area of Andhra Pradesh.
 The school caters to children from the families of farming community, small traders and others belonging to low-income groups.
 It runs purely on no profit basis.
 The school has all facilities, including a hostel, a mess and play grounds spread over 10 acres of mango orchard (Donated to the school by Smt Pendekanti Kanakamma w/o Late Shri Pendekanti Venkata Subbaiah).

 The school has well stocked library, laboratories and a multi media computer lab to provide contemporary educational facilities.
 It is a matter of great satisfaction that several of the students who had their schooling here are well settled in good positions, working and gainfully employed in India and other countries namely America, Canada etc. Students of recent batches are now pursuing courses in Engineering, Medicine and other areas.
-Presently there are 350 students looked after by 40 staff members.
+Presently there are 450 students looked after by around 40 staff members.